-How will utilization change as a result of the mandate?
+5. How will utilization change as a result of the mandate?
 (Section 3(b))

 Utilization rates for children who are not currently covered for hearing aids are estimated to increase from a current rate of 61% to 65%.
-As mentioned above, the estimated utilization rate increase is limited because of the following:
+As mentioned above (under Item 1), the estimated utilization rate increase is limited because of the following: